hiroki0525/autoload_module/README.md

 About strict parameter, please see [here](#NOTE) .

-You can also create global setting.
+You can also create global setting and initialize singleton object.
 ```python
 from autoload import ModuleLoader
 import os